Mose Allison, V.P. Ferguson, and the Cool World at Ole Miss

 Back in the inner sanctum, where even the ace proselytizer was a bit slack-jawed, the sunbelt hard cats returned to normal, playing “Night in Tunisia”, “Manteca” (Dizzy G.) and “The Chase” (Wardell Gray/Dexter Gordon) not without a last reflection: “Man, I fell you, that Mister Coffee Nerves is really a twisted little cat!”; “Aw, yeah, dad, he’s warped 360 degrees!
 And there’s no exit!”; “Yeah, man, coffee nerves is all strung out with an eerie talent for negative genius!”

-Billy Joe and Bobbie Lee
+Billie Joe and Bobby Lee

-Bobbie Gentry was born Bobbie Lee Streeter July 27, 1944, on her paternal grandparents’ farm near Mantee, Mississippi.
+Bobbie Gentry was born Roberta Lee Streeter July 27, 1944, on her paternal grandparents’ farm near Mantee, Mississippi.
 Her father, Robert H. Streeter, lived in Greenwood, Mississippi, where she attended school.
 Gentry moved to Arcadia, California at age thirteen to live with her mother and stepfather.
 They relocated to Palm Springs two years later, where Bobbie graduated from Palm Springs High School.
 She changed her name to Gentry after seeing the 1952 film Ruby Gentry, starring Jennifer Jones and Charlton Heston.
 Gentry briefly attended UCLA and the Los Angeles Conservatory of Music, then drifted between secretarial and nightclub jobs and eventually found herself in Las Vegas working as a showgirl.

 Gentry approached Capitol Records in early 1967 with two tunes, “Ode to Billy Joe” and “Mississippi Delta,” which she recorded.
 “Mississippi Delta” was made the B-side, and despite its lengthy four minutes and thirteen seconds, “Ode to Billy Joe,” the featured song.
 The recording was released on July 10 and became an immediate hit.
 By the end of summer 1967, “Ode to Billy Joe” had climbed to the number one position on all three major American music charts–Billboard, Cashbox, and Record World.
 The album was No. 1 on the US Billboard Top LP’s chart, the only album to displace the Beatles’ Sgt.
 Pepper’s Lonely Hearts Club Band from its 15-week reign at the top of the chart.
 It also peaked at No. 1 on the US Billboard Hot Country Albums chart and at No. 5 on the US Billboard Top Selling R&B Albums chart.